Personalised Decision-Making without Counterfactuals: Acknowledgments

 We have equality in \eqref{rhotau} only in the {\em degenerate\/} case that one of the entries of $P$ is 0.

 We can express the joint distribution for $\bY=(Y(1),Y(0))$ as in \tabref{r0r1}.

-The margins are determined by \eqref{interp} (with $L$ absent) and \eqref{P}; but the internal entries are indeterminate, having one degree of freedom crystallised in the unspecified ``slack variable'' $\xi$, which is not identified by the experimental data.
+The margins are determined by \eqref{interp} (with $L$ absent), \eqref{tau}, \eqref{rho} and \eqref{P}; but the internal entries are indeterminate, having one degree of freedom crystallised in the unspecified ``slack variable'' $\xi$, which, on account of the fundamental problem of causal inference, is not identified by the experimental data.
 The only constraint on $\xi$ is the logical one that all internal entries of \tabref{r0r1} be non-negative.
 This holds if and only if

 This interval information is all that can be concluded about the joint distribution for $\bY$ when we have data on the behaviour of $Y$ under intervention on $X$, and no additional information.

 \begin{remark} The interval \eqref{basicineq} shrinks to a point, so that the joint distribution of $\bY$ is fully determined by the experimental data, if and only if we have equality in \eqref{rhotau}, \ie, just when $P$ is degenerate, so that, for some $x,y =0,1$, $\Pr(Y=y \mid X \setto x) =0$.
 That is to say, for at least one of the interventions, the resulting outcome $Y$ can be predicted with certainty---a most unusual state of affairs.
 In this case $\Pr(Y(x) = y) = 0$, so that both joint events $(Y(x) = y, Y({\overline x})=0)$ and $(Y(x) = y, Y(\overline x)=1)$ (where $\overline x = 1-x)$ have probability $0$. \end{remark}